tangle-network/gadget/docs/event_listeners.md

 ```

 ## Wrapper Event Listeners
 Various wrappers exist to simplify how common operations are performed.
-For example, there is the `PeriodicEventListener`:

 ### PeriodicEventListener
 Some programs may only be interested in checking for events at regular intervals.
 In this case, the `PeriodicEventListener` can be used to simplify the process.